 With coping strategies, my friends, just like we handle everything else about this mysterious malady.

 I will plan ahead, make sure I am getting plenty of sleep, regular exercise, and major hydration.
-I will be sure I have my xylitol discs handy when talking starts to irritate, and I will also be sure I have snacks in my purse at all times that will hold me over when the appetizers or dinners are too spicy.
+I will be sure I have my xylitol discs handy when the talking starts to irritate, and I will also be sure I have snacks in my purse at all times that will hold me over when the appetizers or dinners are too spicy.
 (It is Texas, after all!)
 I will keep time in my schedule to take care of myself with massage, acupuncture, and anything else that will help keep stress at bay, and I will always keep up with the medication that keeps my pain as low as it has ever been.

 Will I win?
 Who knows?
 But, I will know once again that I have not let this beat me or keep me from doing the things that are hard, rewarding, and ultimately good.

 Keep your fingers crossed and your coping strategies in place, and hopefully, someday we will all win the ultimate prize…a pain-free life!

 I was ready for the stress.
 I was ready for the public and one-on-one speaking.
 I was even ready for my close-up!

 I was not ready for the unusually heavy interest in a bipartisan, down-ballot, unsung and unpaid Trustee position at our local community college.
 The number of candidates kept climbing and so did the price tag!
 I now really understand why good people who just want to do the work many times don’t end up running.
 Think about whether you have enough friends and potential supporters to raise $10-30K for an unpaid position that you might not win.
 After research, reflection, and prayer, I withdrew and will go back to supporting three local nonprofits and working for my community in a less visible way.

 But at least it wasn’t because of BMS.
 Small victory?